davestewart/davestewart-site-old/content/blog/programming/nuxt-data-fetching/index.md

 In the example above, `$fetch` is used inside an event handler that only runs on user interaction (client-side only), so the double-fetch problem doesn't apply.

-### `useAsyncData` - adds SSR awareness
+### `useAsyncData` - adding SSR awareness

-`useAsyncData` wraps **any async operation** and makes it SSR-aware.
+`useAsyncData` wraps any async operation to make it SSR-aware, orchestrating when data loads and preventing navigation until complete.

 It solves the double-fetch problem by:

-1. Executing your function on the server during SSR
+1. executing your function on the server during SSR
-2. Serializing the result and transferring it to the client (via the payload)
+2. serializing the result and transferring it to the client (via the payload)
-3. Skipping execution on the client during hydration (it already has the data)
+3. skipping execution on the client during hydration (it already has the data)

 **When to use it:**